Kat-zorn/Kat-zorn.github.io/blogs/003-Building-a-Basic-SAT-Solver.md

 }
 ```

 We no longer need to use the index to keep track of which variable is set, as we can already track that using the enum variants.
-Instead, we use `var_index` to not have to recalculate which variable we're assigning too next.
+Instead, we use `var_index` to not have to recalculate which variable we‘re assigning too next.
 With this new `SolveState`, we must update the `evaluate` functions.

 ```Rust